elliot736/cedar-gate/README.md

 ## Why Cedar for a Gateway?

-Traditional API gateways use YAML/JSON for routing and separate systems for auth and rate limiting. cedar-gate unifies all three concerns under one policy language.
+Traditional API gateways scatter their logic across multiple systems.
+Routing lives in YAML route tables.
+Auth is a separate middleware chain (or a sidecar like OPA).
+Rate limiting is yet another bolt-on config layer.
+That is three languages, three evaluation models, and three places an auditor has to look to answer "who can reach what, and how fast?"

+cedar-gate collapses all three into Cedar policies.
+One language, one evaluation engine, one audit trail.

 | Concern            | Traditional gateway                 | cedar-gate                                                                                                                        |
 | ------------------ | ----------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- |